 process?
 This is another basic that gets left behind when you're in a

 hurry.
 A poor interviewer is detrimental to your bottom line.
 (See

 the stats around the costs of poor hiring as a reminder!)

-Download a PDF With These Five Tips
+Download a PDF With These 5 Tips

-and Five Interview Questions, Here.
+and 5 Interview Questions, Here.

-five conducting successful interviews steps will help you avoid the “Warren Harding Error” and beat emerging
+5 conducting successful interviews steps will help you avoid the “Warren Harding Error” and beat emerging

 trends and costs of high turnover and hiring mistakes.